-- Always make sure that the turkey is completely thawed and that the giblets are removed before cooking. - Turkey should be roasted at 150°C 160°C for 20 minutes per lb, plus 20 minutes, unless packaging advises otherwise. - The turkey can be open roasted, breast side down, for half of the cook time, and then turned over for the remainder of the cooking time. - If the turkey is stuffed, add 5 minutes per 1 lb to the cooking time. - If roasting turkey covered with foil, add 5 minutes per 1lb to the cooking time.
+- Turkey should be roasted at 180°C (conventiona) 160°C (fanned) for 20 minutes per 11b, plus 20 minutes, unless packaging advises otherwise. - The turkey can be open roasted, breast side down, for half of the cook time, and then turned over for the remainder of the cooking time. - If the turkey is stuffed, add 5 minutes per 1 lb to cook time. - If roasting turkey covered with foil, add 5 minutes per 1lb to cook time.